m-wojnar/reinforced-lib/docs/source/custom_loggers.rst

         self._columns_values[self.source_to_name(source)] = f"\"{json.dumps(value)}\""
         self._save()

-These are very simple methods that log scalars and values of other types.
+These are simple methods that log scalars and values of other types.
 The ``log_scalar`` function just takes the raw scalar and saves it with a protected method ``_save`` of ``CsvLogger``.
 Similarly, the ``log_other`` function converts a given value to the JSON format and then calls ``_save``.
 Note that both methods use the ``source_to_name`` method of ``BaseLogger`` that converts that source to a string.
 If the source is a string (just a name of an